 Create a dashboard of dashboards

 This is the central nervous system with which we manage trials.
-We have aggregated all the tools we use ranging from Google Website Optimizer to subscription management software to server monitoring under one web application shell that keeps everyone in the company on the same page.
+We have aggregated all the tools we use, ranging from Google Website Optimizer to subscription management software to server monitoring under one web application shell that keeps everyone in the company on the same page.

 Getting Trial users to talk to you

 As I’ve mentioned before, this is usually the hardest part.
-We get a decent percentage of people respond to our emails and use the 800 number but the majority don’t respond at all.
+We get a decent percentage of people to respond to our emails and use the 800 number, but the majority don’t respond at all.
 Towards the end of the trial, we send out a final email with an offer for either a 1yr subscription or an Amazon gift card in exchange for 20 mins of their time on the phone.

 Keep Testing Qualitatively